genericsimd/generic_simd/docs/developer_guide.md

 $ make         # generate documentation into docs/html
 $ make gitpub  # copy docs/html into docs/gh-pages.github
 $ cd gh-pages.github
+$ git add -A   # add everything under the directory
 $ git commit -a # checkin new documentation to github
-$ git status   # to check if there is any new file (untracked)
-$ manually add any new file "git add ..." and "git commit"
 $ git push     # push to github
 ```
   Note: it may take 10 minutes before the new pages appear on http://pengwuibm.github.io/generic_simd